KxSystems/docs/docs/ref/abs.md

 ---
-title: abs – Reference – kdb+ and q documentation
+title: abs – absolute value | Reference | kdb+ and q documentation
 description: abs is a q keyword that returns the absolute value of its argument
 author: Stephen Taylor
-keywords: abs, absolute, kdb+, math, mathematics, q
 ---
 # `abs`